Rag Wreath – with Easy Year Around Rag Wreath Ideas

 To update the wreath I kept the same ribbon as the farmhouse wreath and added a haunted house and some sparkly black branches.

-The items are very easy to attach using wire as the fabric strips easily camouflages the wires, and the little house is well balanced by the width of the wreath.
+The items are very easy to attach using wire as the fabric strips easily camouflage the wires, and the little house is well balanced by the width of the wreath.

-Every time I updated the wreath I would think that I love it more than the last version.
-For the Christmas rag wreath I took two dollar store sprigs of red berries, some buffalo check ribbon, and two of the red cardinals I have for our Christmas tree.
+Every time I updated the wreath, I would love it more than the last version.
+For the Christmas wreath, I took two dollar store sprigs of red berries, some buffalo check ribbon, and two of the red cardinals I have for our Christmas tree.

 I cannot wait to pop this wreath in front of a shiplap backdrop or hang it on a chalkboard maybe.
 I love it every bit as much as I was hoping to.
 Hope you love it as well.